amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

 }
 ```

 We do not suggest to just use this simple configuration for production sites, but for now it's all good.
-See
+See [Drupal Configuration](drupal/settingsphpfiles.md) for the whole magic of amazee.io settings.php files.